 If you doubt about missing DLL files issue is caused by a change that is made to an important file or system configuration, System Restore can be helpful to repair DLL files issue.

 For some Windows users, they choose to make a system restore point for their computer to protect the computer.
-If you also have created a system restore point in advance, just fix DLL errors via System Restore by following the guide below.
+If you also have created a system restore point in advance, just fix DLL errors via System Restore by following the error troubleshooting steps.

 You can do this in Windows.
 Just right-click on This PC or My computer, then go to Properties > System Security > System protection > System Restore.